It’s done. You’ve pulled the trigger on that project car and dragged it home.

 Similar outlines could easily be done for handling, braking, and gearing, and we’ve heard some people like to make their rides look nice, too.
 For now, we’ll stick to horsepower and torque.
 What should you do with your next paycheck when it comes to souping it up?

 By design, this outline will be a bit generic and sort of Chevy/Ford-biased because those are the projects we’re getting the most questions about.
-All the theory will apply just as well even if your project is a VW or an AMC—only the budget will go twice as far for the former and need to be tripled for the latter.
+All the theories will apply just as well even if your project is a VW or an AMC—only the budget will go twice as far for the former and need to be tripled for the latter.
 Sorry.
 Let’s get started!

 Your Target Build Budget:

 Hot Rod Build Budget: $50

 If you’re starting with $50, by the time you change the oil and fill the tank on your new baby, you’ll be in the negative, but let’s imagine you’ve still got five Hamiltons in your wallet.
-Consider spending those fellas on an assembly manual or book for your car just so you can see how all the pieces fall together.
+Consider spending those fellas on an assembly or service manual or book for your car just so you can see how all the pieces fall together.

 Something people rarely mention when dealing with old cars is that the electrical systems generally suck, so a color wiring schematic of your car is a great place to start.
 You will need to trace down wiring problems sooner or later, especially if the harness has been messed with or chewed on.
 We found 11-by-17-inch color diagrams from ClassicCarWiring.com for numerous popular applications for only $17.95.

 The test is simple enough: With the engine running and with an electrical load (headlights on bright, for example), check the voltage at the alternator output and then at the battery.
 If the meter reads 14.5 volts at the alternator and only 13.5 volts at the battery, that’s a problem.